scipy-conference/scipy_proceedings/papers/Catlett_Amanda/UCET.rst

-Other tests are being done to ensure the accuracy of the tools by utilizing PyTests to compare results UCET obtains with that of the FORTRAN original code.
-The biggest block is getting data from the FORTRAN to compare with Python.
+Other tests are being created to ensure the accuracy of the tools using a testing framework to compare output from UCET with that of the FORTRAN original code.
+The biggest barrier to this testing strategy is getting data from the FORTRAN to compare with Python.
-Currently there are tests for most of the tools that will read a .csv file of input and output results from FORTRAN and compare with what the Python is calculating.
+Currently, there are tests for most of the tools that read a CSV file of input and output results from FORTRAN and compare with what the Python code is calculating.